NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Feral Linguist.md

 * * *

 This wooden whistle is stuffed with cotton and carved with images of bellowing stags, howling wolves, and chirping birds.
-You can blow on this whistle to use it as a catalyst when casting an [[Spells/Animal Form|Animal Form]] spell.
+You can blow on this whistle to use it as a catalyst when casting an [[Animal Form|Animal Form]] spell.
 When you do, you retain the ability to speak, though this doesn't allow you to cast spells.

 *Source: Pathfinder #202: Severed at the Root*
 *ORC*